Breadcrumbs

 • The personal data must be erased for compliance with a legal obligation in Union or Member State law to which we are subject.

-• Your personal data have been collected in relation to the offer of information society services referred to in Article 8(1) GDPR.
+• Your personal data have been collected in relation to the offer of information society services referred to in Art.
+8(1) GDPR.

 Where we have made your personal data public and are obliged pursuant to the above requirements to erase the personal data, we, taking account of available technology and the cost of implementation, will take reasonable steps, including technical measures, to inform other controllers which are processing the personal data, that you have requested us to erase any links to, or copy or replication of, those personal data.